-We are a small hard working group of qualified continence clinicians, a health promotion officer and an administration assistant.
+We are a small hard working group of qualified continence clinicians, marketing and communications, education and clinic coordinators.

 Therese (Terry) Wesselink BSc (Physio), PostGrad Cert Pelvic Floor Physiotherapy, Cert IV Frontline Management, Cert IV Training and Assessment.

 Therese (Terry) Wesselink is the Chief Executive Officer of the Continence Foundation of Australia Victorian Branch.
 Terry holds post graduate qualifications in Pelvic Floor Physiotherapy, and has over 30 years of experience.
 She now works exclusively in the field of Continence and Pelvic Health.
 Her expertise covers conditions such as urinary or faecal incontinence, constipation, pelvic organ prolapse, toilet training, and bedwetting in children.

 She is the author of the books WeeFree Women and the Reclaim Your Core. and is part of the working group that manages goagainsttheflow.org.au – a teen pelvic health initiative from the Victorian Continence Resource Centre and Victorian Government.